 It may sound obscure, but angelica root is a classic gin botanical that’s worth getting acquainted with.
 It helps that the ingredient is a powerhouse: “Like juniper, angelica has a remarkably complex flavour.
 The roots have earthy notes, yet they are also herbaceous, sweet, bitter and a little warming,” says JB.
-The plant grows well in Britain—with its oversized leaves, sturdy stalk and globes of flowers, it’s also frequently found in formal gardens (though we prefer it in drinkable form).
+With its oversized leaves, sturdy stalk and globes of flowers, the plant thrives in Britain and is frequently found in ornamental gardens.

 8. CINNAMON BARK

 We love cinnamon for the warm, spicy notes it imparts to our gin.
 For a seasonal twist on a refreshing Collins cocktail, use cinnamon syrup to make a Spiced Apple Collins.
 Simply combine 50ml Sipsmith London Dry Gin, 25ml fresh apple juice, 10ml sugar syrup and 15ml cinnamon syrup in a highball glass filled with ice.
 Stir to combine, top with soda water and garnish with a cinnamon stick.
 Talking of which, a cinnamon stick is also one of our favourite G&T garnishes.

 Cassia is similar to cinnamon, but serves its own purpose: it is hotter, spicier and more impactful in distillation.
 And it’s this extra boldness that means cassia is often mislabelled as cinnamon in grocery shops.
 However, cassia lacks cinnamon’s more complex flavours, which is why it’s valuable to use the two botanicals in tandem.